JohannesLorenz/minimal_project/README.md

 5 Installation & Debugging
 ::::::::::::::::::::::::::

-Please see the INSTALL.txt file.
+Please see the INSTALL.md file.

 6 Examples
 ::::::::::